ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Characteristics that I value most:
 	- [5'] Good (SELF-)LEARNING ability.
-	- [5'] CLEAR and STRICT LOGIC.
 	- [4'] Good intuition and critical thinking.
+	- [4'] Clear and strict logic.
+	- [4'] Confidence and perseverance.
  	- [3'] Good at math and programming.
-	- [3'] Confidence and perseverance.

 <!--  -->
 - Management:
 	- There will be a weekly meeting, which is typically online and one-on-one.
-	- You will be required to keep a diary of research, which records daily summaries of:
+	- You are highly recommended to keep a diary of research, which records daily summaries of:
 		- New things you learn;
 		- New papers and/or related content you read;
 		- New thoughts about your research topic or the related;